eliweitzman/EnterpriseTechTool/README.md

 ## License

 This code is provided under a [BSD-3-Clause License]( https://opensource.org/license/BSD-3-clause/ ).
+For a fun video understanding licenses, [this]( https://www.youtube.com/watch?v=Lj7i-azQaKk ) video wraps up license understanding pretty cleanly!

 ## General Disclaimer
 I'm currently a college student, and this project was a small timefiller.
 I might not be able to add new features or maintain this too much in the future.
 I hope by making this open-source, many others will choose to contribute and grow this application even further (although it certainly is challening, this being PowerShell-based an all).
 Also, occasionally, you may find GenZ language used.
 But not too much 😎